rmilde/ECON5200-Applied-Data-Analytics-in-Econ/Lab 15/README.md

 To rigorously diagnose the bias-variance tradeoff in a financial forecasting context by quantifying the out-of-sample instability of a high-capacity polynomial regression model using K-Fold cross-validation.

 ## Methodology
-- Collected and structured quarterly revenue data for NVIDIA spanning 2024–2026
+- Simulated quarterly revenue data for NVIDIA spanning 2024–2026
 - Engineered a nonlinear feature space using a 7th-degree polynomial expansion to intentionally increase model flexibility
 - Estimated a baseline Ordinary Least Squares (OLS) regression on the expanded feature set to minimize in-sample error
 - Evaluated model performance using K-Fold Cross-Validation to obtain a robust estimate of out-of-sample Mean Squared Error (MSE)